 The versions of Python used for building and testing the scripts for this thesis are Python 2.7.10 and Python 3.5.2.

-Hello World!
+Hello World in Python

+Writing “Python” in the command line starts the Python interactive shell which can be used to write python commands.